openpowerquality/docusaurus/docs/deploy-view.md

 Second, invoke `meteor npm install` to verify that you have installed the latest versions of all libraries.

-Third, invoke `meteor npm run test` to verify that the test cases pass.
+Third, invoke `meteor npm run test-all` to verify that the test cases pass.

 Fourth, invoke `meteor npm run start` and then go to http://localhost:3000 to verify that the system runs without problems.